 You may also be interested in our page describing GIS activities in the Library and around campus.

-- Two workstations in MIL and four in the Social Sciences Data Lab have ArcGIS 10.2.2, Google Earth Pro, and access to our entire data collection.
+- Two workstations in MIL and ten in the Interdisciplinary Research Collaboratory have ArcGIS 10.3.1, Google Earth Pro, and access to our entire data collection.
 The Collaboratory also offers QGIS.

 Getting the software

 Several UCSB entities contribute to a university-wide site license for the Esri suite of GIS software.
 Several different options are available, depending on your departmental affiliations and how you want to use the software.

 Using UCSB-owned hardware